-In its work, ESG (Environment, Social, and Governance) principles are seen as crucial for GEG‘s business and activities internationally.
-GEG has implemented a holistic sustainability policy focusing on ESG matters to help manage its risks and opportunities to develop a reduced time, risk, and cost geothermal energy solution in its commitment to support the UN’s Sustainable Development Goals (SDGs).
+In our work, ESG (Environment, Social, and Governance) principles are seen as crucial for all international and domestic business activities.
+GEG ehf. has implemented a holistic sustainability policy focusing on ESG matters, to help manage risks and opportunities in order to develop a reduced time, risk, and cost geothermal energy solution.
+This is all done as a part of our commitment to support the UN Sustainable Development Goals (SDGs).

-GEG (including its subsidiaries) has designed a GEG Green Financing Framework to issue debt financing, including but not limited to bonds and loans, to finance its Eligible Projects.
-As a commitment to ensure responsibility for the sustainability of the company’s general operations, suitable governance procedures are in place.
+GEG and our subsidiaries have designed a GEG Green Financing Framework to issue debt financing, including but not limited to bonds and loans, to finance our Eligible Projects.
+As a commitment to ensuring responsibility for sustainable company operations, suitable governance procedures are in place.
 GEG will establish a Green Registry for the sole purpose of recording green financing.

-To uphold the utmost level of transparency, GEG will also provide rigorous allocation and impact reporting to its investors and wider stakeholders in line with GEG’s general annual reporting cycle, until Green Bond net proceeds are fully allocated.
-All reporting conducted will utilize best market practice and international guidelines and protocols.
+To uphold the utmost level of transparency, GEG will also provide rigorous allocation and impact reporting to our investors and wider stakeholders.
+This will be performed in line with GEG’s general annual reporting cycle, until Green Bond net proceeds are fully allocated.
+All reporting conducted will utilize best market practice and any international guidelines and protocols.